What is the Kubernetes scheduler?

 The scheduler is a monolithic component of Kubernetes, decoupled from the API server that manages clusters.
-It is not an admission controller, which is actually plug-in code that intercepts requests to the Kubernetes API.
-Virtualization administrators will see Kubernetes scheduling as the containerization equivalent of VM scheduling, as with VMware Distributed Resource Scheduler.
+It is not an admission controller, which is plugin code that intercepts requests to the Kubernetes API.

-Kubernetes deploys containers organized into Pods that reside on logical groupings of resources called Nodes.
-Requirements specific to a workload are set through an API.
-The Kubernetes scheduler attempts to match each Pod created by Kubernetes to a suitable set of IT resources on a Node.
-It can also distribute copies of Pods across different Nodes for high availability, if that feature is desired.
+The Kubernetes scheduler attempts to match each pod Kubernetes creates to a suitable set of IT resources on a node.
+It can also distribute copies of pods across different nodes to ensure high availability, if desired.

-If Kubernetes scheduler fails to find hardware that suits a Pod's requirements and specifications, from affinity and anti-affinity rules to quality of service settings, that Pod is left unscheduled, and the scheduler retries it until a machine becomes available.
+If the Kubernetes scheduler fails to find hardware that suits a pod's requirements and specifications -- such as affinity and anti-affinity rules and quality-of-service settings -- that pod is left unscheduled, and the scheduler retries it until a machine becomes available.

-Kubernetes is a young and fast-evolving open source project, originally created by Google.
-Many scheduling features will appear in alpha and beta in new releases before becoming part of the stable release.
-For example, Kubernetes 1.7 introduced an alpha feature to let users request that Pods execute on Nodes with locally attached storage via StorageClass settings.
+Many scheduling features appear in alpha and beta in new Kubernetes releases before becoming part of the stable release.
+For example, Kubernetes 1.7 introduced an alpha feature to let users request that pods execute on nodes with locally attached storage via StorageClass settings.